modmore/docs/en/01_Commerce/v1/75_Developer/Payment_Gateways/index.md

 **Do not** use the `modmore\Commerce\Gateways` namespace in custom gateways, or extend directly from core-provided gateways, to prevent future conflicts or breaking changes.

+## GatewayHelper

+The [GatewayHelper](GatewayHelper) class contains useful (static) utility methods for gateways.
+Most notably, you should use it to generate (customer) return/cancel and (webhook) notification URLs, and the transaction description.

+## Omnipay2Gateway

+Looking to build an integration for which a suitable Omnipay driver is available?
+The [Omnipay2Gateway abstract class](Omnipay2Gateway) implements immediately confirmed and redirect transactions.

+## Pre-1.1: BaseGateway

+Prior to Commerce 1.1, all gateways extended from a `BaseGateway`, providing the protected `$omnipayGateway` property to indicate an Omnipay 2 driver to use.
+As of Commerce 1.1, Omnipay is no longer a requirement, and has been replaced with the above interfaces instead.

+If you're familiar with how Omnipay works, you may recognise the general concept of splitting up the logic between gateways (`AbstractGateway` in Omnipay, `GatewayInterface` in Commerce) and transactions (`AbstractRequest`/`AbstractResponse` in Omnipay, `TransactionInterface` in Commerce).

+The biggest difference is that Omnipay gateways are focused on the payment provider interactions (i.e. `purchase()` to start a payment and `completePurchase()` to finish it).
+They typically don't generate forms or JS implementations (tokenisation) and not all drivers are quite as consistent in naming or when certain methods should (or should not) be used.
+While immensely useful when it works, it can also get in the way of using more powerful provider-specific functionality.

+The Commerce interfaces are more geared around the different touch points for transactions.
+These are viewing the payment method selection page (`view()`), choosing the method (`submit()`), returning from an off-site gateway or checking the status (`returned()`), and optionally receiving a webhook notification (`webhook()`).
+The latter 3 return `TransactionInterface` implementations that contain information about the current payment status.

+To migrate a pre-1.1 gateway (`... extends BaseGateway`) to the new classes, see [Migrate BaseGateway to Omnipay2Gateway](Migrate_BaseGateway_to_Omnipay2Gateway).